-NOTE: For parking light circuits that draw 10 amps or more, the jumper must be switched to a (-) light flash output.
-(See the Programming Jumpers section of this guide.)
+NOTE: For parking light circuits that draw 10 amps or more, the internal jumper must be switched to a (-) light flash output.
+(See the Internal Programming Jumper section of this guide.)
 P/N 8617 or a standard automotive SPDT relay must be used on the H1/2 light flash output harness wire.